fcunial/String-Kernel/README.md

 Huge pages
 ----------

 The iterator is approx. 15% faster if huge pages are used.
-In Linux, one can list the available page sizes with:
+In Linux, one can list the page sizes supported by the system with:

 ```
 $ pagesize --all